opensim-org/opensim-core/doc/APIGuide.md

         J---joint axes
 ~~~~

 Given this tree, both the muscle attachment points (in M) and the joint axes, J, change when the anatomical frame, A, changes with respect to the base, B, without requiring muscle attachments and joint axes to be manually adjusted.
-Consequently, a useful concept is that of a Base frame, and a Frame can always provide a Base frame.
+Consequently, a useful concept is that of a Base frame, and a Frame can always provide its Base frame.
 If a Frame is not affixed to another frame, its Base frame is itself.

 ### Points, Station and Marker {#points}